ellson/MOTHBALLED-g/README.md

      (e.g. a node representing a deck of playing cards.)
   - g offers "disambiguation" of "non-strict" NODEs and EDGEs

-6. Minimize the use of special characters that need quoting or escaping in strings, and particularly in strings representing VALUES..
+6. Minimize the use of special characters that need quoting or escaping in value strings.
   - g has relaxed quoting in value strings, permitting without quotes:
       -- signed/unsigned int/float numbers
       -- URL strings
       -- Unix and DOS file paths
       -- user@host email addresses
+      -- telephone numbers (with - separators)
+      -- IP addresses
   - g has special quoting modes for:
       -- JSON  (balanced '{' '}' outside of quoting or escapes)) -- XML/HTML  (balanced '<' '>' outside of quoting or escapes)
-      -- Binary    ( length + content )
+      -- LISP  (balanced '(' ')' outside of quoting or escapes) -- Binary    ( '['length']'content )

 7. Preservation of ordering on ends in edges.
 DOT preserves tail--head
-   - g preserves the ordering of LEGs is preseverved
+   - g preserves the ordering of LEGs is preserved

 8. Preservation of input order.  g fails on this goal.
    - g does *not* preserve input order